 Martin Luther King

-First-year undergraduate students who have a high school ranking in the top 10 percent and community service involvement and who embody the ideals of Martin Luther King Jr. may be considered for an MLK award.
+First-year undergraduate students who are academically talented, have community service involvement and who embody the ideals of Martin Luther King Jr. may be considered for an MLK award.
 A separate application is required.
 The minimum award for students entering in 2016 is $25,000.
 Amounts exceeding the minimum award are based upon financial need.
 The combination of the MLK Scholar Award and the MLK need-based award cannot exceed tuition.
 Full-time enrollment is required.
 An online application form is available at my.ithaca.edu.
 Click on the Scholarships tab to apply.

 Scholar Program Award